 A Smoothfoam sheet as a base gives this project strength and durability, but makes it lightweight enough that the kids can carry it to school and home, no problem.
-Customize the mailbox with die-cuts, glitter, and more.
+Customize these DIY classroom mailboxes with die-cuts, glitter, and more.

 Here’s what you’ll need to make these Valentine holders: